 ' **************************************************************************

-'The LargeInt class is initialized with a 'LargeInit(size%, name$)' call
+'The LargeInt class is initialized with a 'LargeInit(size%, name$)' call at

-'large integers you're planning to use ('CONST p = 0, q = 1, ..'), so that
+'large integers you're going to use (CONST p = 0, q = 1, ..), so that each

-'and beware of duplicate references, for they will crash your program.
+'of duplicate references, for they will crash your program.

 '